Jonathan2251/lbd/source/funccall.rst

     fp and sp access areas

 Using fp to keep the old stack pointer value is not the only solution.
-Actually, we can keep the alloca() spaces size on a specific memory address and the sp can back to the the old sp by add the alloca() spaces size.
+Actually, we can keep the size of alloca() spaces on a specific memory address and the sp can be set back to the the old sp by adding the size of alloca() spaces.
 Most ABI like Mips
 and ARM access the above area of alloca() by fp and the below area of alloca() by sp, as :numref:`funccall-f6` depicted.
 The reason for this definition is the speed for local variable access.
-Since the RISC CPU use immediate offset for load and store as below, using fp and sp for access both areas of local variables have better performance compare to use the sp only.
+Since the RISC CPU use immediate offset for load and store as below, using fp and sp for access both areas of local variables have better performance comparing to use the sp only.

 .. code-block:: console